 Carbohydrate: Lactose is the main carbohydrate in both breast milk and formulas made from cow’s-milk.
 Corn maltodextrin is sometimes used as a secondary source of carbohydrate in formula.
 Lactose-free, soy, and special formulas contain one or more of the following carbohydrates: Sucrose, corn maltodextrin, modified cornstarch, or corn syrup solids.

-Partially hydrolyzed formulas are not hypoallergenic – don’t use one if your baby has a protein allergy, or even if you suspect she may have one.
-However, compared to standard cow’s-milk formula, partially hydrolyzed whey formulas have been shown in studies to reduce eczema.
+Partially hydrolyzed formulas are not hypoallergenic—don’t use one if your baby has a protein allergy, or even if you suspect she may have one.
+However, compared to standard cow’s milk formula, partially hydrolyzed whey formulas have been shown in studies to reduce eczema.
+If you suspect that your child needs a partially hydrolyzed formula or extensively hydrolyzed formula, be sure to consult your child’s pediatrician before making any final decisions.
+They’ll be able to give you more information (especially regarding nutrients specific formulas may not have) before you make your final decision.

 Extensively hydrolyzed formulas contain proteins that are completely broken down into their building blocks (amino acids), which allow them to be easily absorbed.
 These formulas are considered hypoallergenic and are used for babies who have a protein allergy.